- Adobe Genuine Software Integrity service sometimes blocks your access to the Adobe apps with pop-up messages.

 |Adobe Spark||Official Webpage Link|

-The most successful fix among users is to delete and remove all instances of the software responsible for the pop-up message.
+The most successful fix among users is to delete and remove all instances of the software responsible for the pop-up message, which is Adobe Genuine Software Integrity.

 - Press Ctrl + Alt + Del to open Task Manager.